Bosch Coming Up with Range-Boosting Microchips for EVs

 Photo credit: DennisM2 via Flickr.

 Sounds like an amazing technology for EVs.
 But let's not disregard old-school practices that work well.
 Like this demo tag bag from The Donkey that effortlessly protects plates from unwanted dirt, moisture, scratches and damage.
-Purposely long so the ends can be folded for additional security.
+Velcro closure for sturdier and better security.
 Put an order soon for your car dealership!